Configure TLS Encryption for BeeGFS 8

 Creating a local Certificate Authority

-For a new BeeGFS v8 deployment, the beegfs_8 Ansible role will handle creating a local CA on the control node and generating the necessary certificates for the management services.
-This can be enabled by setting the following parameters in the Ansible inventory's user_defined_params.yml file:
+For a new BeeGFS 8 deployment, the beegfs_8 Ansible role (included in the BeeGFS HA collection) creates a local CA on the control node and generates the necessary certificates for the management services.
+Enable this by setting the following parameters in the Ansible inventory's user_defined_params.yml file:

 beegfs_ha_tls_enabled: true